ak2022/GPSCLineages/README.md

 The workflow is that the sequences to be analysed are batched, and a split k-mer file is built for each batch as part of a job array.
 Once this has finished, the split k-mer files can be joined together into a single .skf file.
 Mapping is then done to create an alignment file, which can then be used in [Gubbins](https://github.com/nickjcroucher/gubbins) to produce the final tree.

+DISCLAIMER: This is dependent on the Sanger HPC!

 ## Software Dependencies 💿
 These are checked for/installed in the script, but just in case: